cloudmesh-community/book/chapters/cloud/datacenter.md

 55 Availability Zones within 18 geographic Regions and 1 Local Region around the world.
-Plans exists to add 12 Availability Zones and four additional Regions in Bahrain, Hong Kong SAR, Sweden, and a second AWS GovCloud Region in the US.
-See @fig:datacenter-aws-region
+Plans exists to add 12 Availability Zones and four additional Regions in Bahrain, Hong Kong SAR, Sweden, and a second AWS GovCloud Region in the US (see @fig:datacenter-aws-region).

 ![AWS regions](images/datacenter-aws-region.png){#fig:datacenter-aws-region}